-Taylor and Taylor are both Freshman in college.
-They are enthusiastic to begin their new lives in college and as adults.
-They will be voting for the first time this Fall.
-Taylor and Taylor are not super politically active (they don’t regularly post about their political beliefs, organize political events or work for campaigns) but they do care about issues of climate change, equality and gun violence.
-They frequently use Instagram, Facebook and Youtube.
-The idea of mailing in a paper ballot seems very old fashioned to them.
+As a Freshman in college, Taylor is an enthusiastic young adult.
+Taylor will vote for the first time in the Fall.
+Taylor is not super politically active (they don’t regularly post about political beliefs, organize political events or work for campaigns) but Taylor does care about issues of climate change, equality and gun violence.
+Taylor frequently use Instagram, Facebook and Youtube.
+The idea of mailing in a paper ballot seems very old fashioned.

-After a lot of brainstorming and ideation, we decided that our campaign would have 3 main elements to best reach Taylor and Taylor.
+After a lot of brainstorming and ideation, we decided that our campaign would have 3 main elements to best reach Taylor and Sam:

-I made many iterations of different possible layouts for each page.
-One challenge that I encountered was the process for a user to select their state in mobile.
+I made many iterations of layouts for each page.
+One challenge I encountered was how to allow a user to select their state in mobile.
 I wanted this process to be engaging and visual so I decided to show a map of the United States where the user could click to select their state.
-However, the full map of the united states would be too small to fit on mobile.
-I solved this problem by first asking the user to select their region and then asking the user to select their state (see below in the website section).
+However, the full map of the US would be too small to fit on mobile.
+I solved this problem by first asking the user to select their region and then asking the user to select their state on a regional map (see below in the website section).

 How to Vote: This is a user flow for a user who wants more information on how to vote.
 The user most associates with Massachusetts, is registered to vote and is interested in learning more about voting by mail.